top of page

 • Establishing a group at the heart of the organisation who could champion the work on impact in their own work areas.

 Stimulated by the pandemic, the impact journey has broadened to the wider network, with tools being promoted to groups across the world and the analysis messages shared with them too.
-Online impact workshops during the online edition of Terra Madre in 2020 were popular and contributed to impact practice being more widely adopted across the global network.
+Online impact workshops during the online edition of Terra Madre in 2020 were really popular and contributed to impact practice being more widely adopted across the global network.

 Table for 9 billion